fearnworks/GraphCap/.github/ISSUE_TEMPLATE/support_request.md

 ---
 name: Support Request
-about: Use this template to ask for help with using GraphCap
+about: Use this template to ask for help with using graphcap
 title: "[SUPPORT] "
 labels: question
 assignees: ''